Aaron Parnas: Digital media and journalism

 Parnas began posting videos on TikTok in early 2022, offering commentary and updates on the Russian invasion of Ukraine.
 By March 2022, his content had drawn a substantial following.
 That month, he participated in a virtual White House briefing with other creators to address disinformation about the war.

 Following his coverage of Ukraine, Parnas broadened his focus to include U.S. politics and legal topics.
 He has commented publicly on the role of social media in elections, suggesting that platforms such as TikTok play a growing role in political discourse among younger voters.
 Following Senator Cory Booker's record-breaking marathon speech on the Senate floor, Parnas was the second journalist to interview him.

 In 2025, Parnas’s Substack became the top-ranked newsletter in the news category, and he was awarded $25,000 as part of the platform's "TikTok Liberation Prize" initiative.
 That year, he also began regularly interviewing high-profile politicians on his Substack and social media platforms, including Senate Minority Leader Chuck Schumer, Senator Adam Schiff, Representative Tom Suozzi, and Governor Gavin Newsom.

 Parnas is known for his rapid-fire, front-facing video delivery style and around-the-clock news coverage.
 His videos, often recorded on the move or in casual settings, have reached over 180 million unique viewers in a six-month span.
 While some critics have challenged the clarity of his sourcing, Parnas has stated that he credits journalists when appropriate and independently sources many of his stories.
 Parnas has also begun writing for the MeidasTouch Network where he has broken multiple exclusive stories including one concerning live fire drills over Interstate 5 in California.

 Parnas's news content is often produced spontaneously in informal settings.
 In one instance reported by Rolling Stone, he was spending time with his friend Sam Schmir, a former White House digital strategist, when he texted, "I think we have something."
 Parnas promptly recorded a TikTok video about the developing story, which received over 125,000 views within an hour.
 Olivia Julianna, a fellow political content creator, has also described Parnas filming videos in unusual places, including outside the Cheesecake Factory, and joked that she occasionally records him "running off to film" mid-conversation.

+In 2026, Parnas co-moderated a panel, alongside Barrett Adair, Suzanne Lambert, and Ishaia Martin that was part of the Embassy of Italy in Washington, D.C.'s Digital Diplomacy Series.